pyOpenSci/lessons/github-git/3-fork-repo.md

 When a repository is stored on **GitHub.com**, it is assigned a unique URL (i.e. link on the **GitHub.com** website) that can be used to find the repository and access its files.
 While repositories on **GitHub.com** can be made either public or private, the default is public for free **GitHub** accounts.

-In either case (public or private), the URL links to a **GitHub** repository always follows the same format:
+In either case (public or private), the URL links to a **GitHub** repository always follow the same format:

 `https://github.com/username/repository-name`

-The username is the username owner of the repo owner.
+The username is the owner of the repository.
 The username can either be an individual such as `lwasser` (your **GitHub** username), or it can represent an organization such as `pyOpenSci`.

-For example, the repository that you will work within this lesson is owned by `pyopensci.` Therefore, the URL looks like this:
+For example, the repository that you will work within this lesson is owned by `pyopensci`.
+Therefore, the URL looks like this:

 `https://github.com/pyopensci/repo-name`